 My tutoring style generally involves discussions with parents and students about the students strengths and weaknesses so that a plan can be created that best fits with the student's needs while considering the student's learning style.
 When at all possible I like to integrate the student's interests into lessons, so that the student finds it easier to engage in the learning process, particularly for subjects they find challenging.

-As I am currently enrolled full-time in graduate school my weekday schedule sometimes varies.
-As such, I usually only schedule tutoring appointments for Friday afternoons and evenings, Saturdays, and Sundays.
-From time to time I have weekday availability, but I would likely be unable to schedule recurring appointments for weekday nights between September and May.
-I am a lifetime student with a BA in Psychology and a BS in Law & Justice from TCNJ, a law degree from Villanova School of Law, and a Master's in Clinical Psychology from Drexel University who is enrolled in the Psy.D.
-Program at Kean
+As I am currently completing my post-doctoral fellowship.
+As such, I usually only schedule tutoring appointments for Saturdays and Sundays.
+From time to time I have weekday availability, but I would likely be unable to schedule recurring appointments for weekday nights.
+I am a lifetime student with a BA in Psychology and a BS in Law & Justice from TCNJ, a law degree from Villanova School of Law, and a Master's in Clinical Psychology from Drexel University, a Masters in Educational Psychology, and a

 Group rates are available